Media documentation of the September 11 attacks: Photography

-Cameras and rolls of film were recovered in the rubble, that were either lost by surviving photographers or near those that lost their lives.
-These rolls of film and equipment when possible were cleaned and the photos produced to showcase the photographers' final work, notably with the recovered cameras of Bill Biggart.
+Others were directed by editors and higher ups from other sites to head towards the towers in order to cover the attacks.
+Photographer Richard Drew with The Associated Press recounted that he had arrived at a fashion show in Bryant Park at around 7:30 that morning, before sitting near a CNN camera set up at around 8:30.
+He heard the CNN cameraman, who had direct contact to the studio, state; "There's been an explosion at the World Trade Center!" before his phone went off and his editor told him; "Forget the fashion show!
+A plane just hit the World Trade Center and you've got to go!"
+A reporter and photographer with the Milwaukee Journal Sentinel were in town for New York Fashion week coverage and called their editor after viewing the attack on the television, before being directed to cover the attack.
+Ruth Fremson, a photographer with the New York Times was close to the towers when they collapsed and moved to a deli were she continued to shoot pictures of first responders, civilians and survivors as they entered the deli.Cameras and rolls of film were recovered in the rubble, which were either lost by surviving photographers or near those that lost their lives.
+These rolls of film and equipment, where possible, were cleaned and processed; many of the photos produced showcase the photographers' final work, notably with the recovered cameras of Bill Biggart.
 Of the pictures recovered or initially uploaded to company servers, editors had to choose which to include or which would be deemed too disturbing to be published.
 Of polled photo editors who chose to run images classified as disturbing, for instance those with victims trapped on high levels or falling from the buildings, none chose to run the images on the front page but felt that not running the images would be a disservice to the victims and the scale of the tragedy.
 One such editor stated:

 Other forms of photo documentation of the disaster were not discovered until much later, such as a man's web-camera that had been set to take multiple photos and had captured the disaster.

 Some of these images were incorporated into an exhibition of images called After September 11: Images from Ground Zero which showcased twenty-seven images around the world.
 Other exhibitions of the images were brought together in the form of archives, such as one spearheaded by photographer Joel Meyerowitz under the direction of the Museum of the City of New York to focus on the rescue and recovery work at Ground Zero.